gvwilson/thirdbit/src/fiction/iffy/index.md

 Edson scraped the last of his own porridge out of his bowl and set it aside.
-Unlike Iffy and Aunt Naggie,
-he seemed unbothered by the empty tables in the mansion's dining hall.
 "We're goin' along by the Sandhus.
 For groceries an' gossip,"
 he added,